 While Strachan’s proposed treatment was part of an operation, other orthobiologic treatments can be performed in an hour in a doctor’s office.
 They may involve a simple blood draw and injection, and they have helped people delay surgery or avoid it altogether.

 Platelet-rich plasma (PRP): This can be administered in the doctor’s office under local anesthetic.
-It takes less than an hour from start to finish, says Vivian Shih, MD, a physical medicine and rehabilitation (PM&R) physician, and one of several Yale Medicine specialists who provide this treatment.
+It takes less than an hour from start to finish.
 A blood sample obtained from the patient’s arm is spun in a centrifuge to separate out highly concentrated, protein-rich platelets, which contain growth factors that are essential for healing.
 Once that work is complete, the doctor will use ultrasound guidance to inject the PRP substance into the site of the injury, be it a tendon, ligament or joint.

 Bone marrow aspirate concentrate (BMAC): This is the treatment Dr. Walls recommended to Strachan.
 In the operating room, often as part of the same surgical procedure, the doctor draws bone marrow from the patient’s pelvis.
 The marrow is put in a centrifuge and spun down to obtain a high concentration of mesenchymal stem cells and growth factors.
 These are cells that have the ability to turn into the necessary repair cells in the specific body area into which they are injected.
 “It’s a bit like adding nitro to a car engine,” as Dr. Walls describes it.
 “We use the patient’s own reparative body cells in a high concentration to greatly enhance the natural healing process.”